cconover/author-customization/author-customization/readme.txt

 == Changelog ==

 = 0.2.2 =
-* Fixed bug that caused an error when creating a new post.
+Fixed bug that threw a "Missing Argument" error when creating a new post.

 = 0.2.1 =
 * Bug fix: WYSIWYG on Edit Profile page was not showing full formatting.